What is the origin of computers?

 The Future Of Computers.

-Today we are experiencing a rise of virtual reality, integrated application development, and other technologies that manage every aspect of our day-to-day lives.
+Today we are experiencing a rise in virtual reality, integrated application development, and other technologies that manage every aspect of our day-to-day lives.
 The power of computers has doubled every 18 months since the 1960s.

-We already have rudimentary artificial intelligence through social media algorithms and virtual reality headsets with the concept of the "metaverse," on the horizon.
+We already have rudimentary artificial intelligence through social media algorithms and virtual reality headsets with the concept of the “metaverse,” on the horizon.
 Smart mirrors seemed like science fiction just ten short years ago, and now they are a reality.
-On the horizon there is an anticipation of advancing biomolecular technology, quantum computers, and artificial intelligence.
+On the horizon, there is an anticipation of advancing biomolecular technology, quantum computers, and artificial intelligence.

 The integration of different technologies will continue to shape the future of ever-evolving technology devices and infrastructure.

 Originally known as CSIR Mk1, the CSIRAC (Commonwealth Scientific and Industrial Research Automatic Computer) is the oldest surviving first-generation electronic computer.

 Made by Applied Dynamics in Ann Arbor, MI the MUDPAC was used from 1961-1986.
 It cost $70k and was delivered to Melbourne University in 1961 where technicians used it to solve engineering problems.